HighSchoolProgrammer/File-Robber/README.md

 ### Cloud Scan
 Cloud Scan detects any cloud service and copies the files from the cloud as well as the local files.
 NOTE: Currently only works with OneDrive

+### WIFI Stealer
+Saves all of the saved WIFI passwords on the victim's computer to a text file.